ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 Additionally, should any player score a touchdown with the Limpin' Squig Ball, roll a D6.
 On a roll of 1, the squig sinks its yellowed fangs into the player's hand.
 For the remainder of this game, the player that scored the touchdown must reduce their Agility characteristic by 1.

 ### (16) WARPSTONE BRAZIER BALL
 *Filled with chunks of raw, steaming warpstone, there's no way this 'ball' could be mistaken for one that meets regulations.
 But make no mistake, when the Skaven cheat, they don't muck about.
-Deflaated balls and biting beasties are amateur stuff - what you really want is a ball that will turn anyone daft enough to touch it into a writhing mass of tentacles.
+Deflated balls and biting beasties are amateur stuff - what you really want is a ball that will turn anyone daft enough to touch it into a writhing mass of tentacles.
 That'll stop 'em touching it!*

 Whenever a player rolls a natural 1 when attempting to pick up, catch or intercept a Warpstone Brazier Ball (after re-rolls), the player finds their physical form temporarily warped!
 Roll a D6 on the table opposite to see what happens if a player is granted a Skill or Trait they already have, this roll has no additional effect.
 The effects of the Warpstone Brazier Ball last until the end of the drive, or until the player is (un)lucky enough to roll again on the table opposite: